rei/rei-cedar-docs/docs/components/cta/README.md

 ## Content

-Call to Action exists as a means to navigate users to a new location or additional information:
+Because Call to Action exists as a means to navigate users to a new location or additional information:

 - Use clear and concise text
-- Make it clear what happens when this link is clicked or tapped
-- For example, “Shop backpacking” Call to Action on a homepage would navigate the user to an assortment of backpacking-related products available for purchase
+- Make it clear what happens when this link is clicked or tapped.
+For example, “Shop backpacking” Call to Action on a homepage would navigate the user to an assortment of backpacking-related products available for purchase
 - Use sentence case.
 Do not use all caps, title caps, or all lowercase

 <br />

 To construct consistent and universal Call to Actions across the site:

-- If leading to a Brand/Category/Activity Landing page, UI text for Call to Action should be **[Explore Brand/Category/Activity Name]**
+- If leading to a Brand, Category, or Activity Landing page, UI text for Call to Action should be **Explore Brand/Category/Activity Name**
-- If leading to a Product Detail page, UI text for Call to Action should be **[Shop product name]**
+- If leading to a Product Detail page, UI text for Call to Action should be **Shop product name**
-- If leading to a Collection/Search Result, UI text for Call to Action should be **[Shop all Brand/Category/Activity Name]**
+- If leading to a Collection or Search Result, UI text for Call to Action should be **Shop all Brand/Category/Activity Name**

 ## Behavior